73rd Division (United Kingdom): 73rd Division formed

 Late in 1916 the War Office decided to form three new home-service divisions; 73rd was the last of these, assembling at Blackpool in November.
 The division was based on 9th Provisional Bde, which moved from Margate and provided four infantry battalions and many of the support units.
 (On 1 January 1917 these all received new designations and numbers.)
-In addition, 189th (2/1st Yorkshire and Durham) Brigade, left over after the earlier disbandment of 63rd (2nd Northumbrian) Division, provided other components.
+In addition, 189th (2nd York and Durham) Brigade, left over after the earlier disbandment of 63rd (2nd Northumbrian) Division, provided other components.
 Personnel to help form the other five artillery batteries were transferred from other home service divisions.
 The rest of the division was composed of new units.